-Chances are, as a busy parent you may have missed a few signs that your baby is ready for some much-needed rest.
-Since babies can't express themselves, they rely on their body language to communicate their needs.
+Chances are, as a busy parent, you may have missed a few signs that your baby is ready for sleep.
+Since babies can't express themselves verbally, they rely on body language to communicate their needs, and this article will help you catch and understand them more consistently.

 Snuggle up with your sweet, sleepy baby as we explore everything you need to know about baby sleep cues, including why they matter and what to watch for, as well as how to establish a healthy sleep routine for your little one.